 From our New York Times Historical database, we can see as this historical event unfolded in the past from the headlines and stories of the day:

 I wanted to go to a place for some quick facts, so I went to our list of Encyclopedias.
 Searching for “Pearl Harbor” in Credo Reference, I found many excellent resources, as well as photographs, maps, and audio.

-Here is just one of several streaming videos on the topic from our collection: a National Geographic documentary titled Pearl Harbor: Legacy of Attack.
+Here are just one of several streaming videos on the topic from our collection: a National Geographic documentary titled Pearl Harbor: Legacy of Attack.
 View this title and many more in our Films on Demand collection.

 For more in-depth information, we can turn to the many books and ebooks on the topic provided by Touro Libraries.
 Some titles include:

-- The classic, Day of infamy by Walter Lord, 1958
+- The classic, Day of Infamy by Walter Lord, 1958

 - Pearl Harbor: The essential reference guide, edited by Spencer Tucker, 2015